 - Privacy-preserving data analysis.

-- Learning with additional societal considerations: e.g., fairness, economics.
+- Learning with additional societal and strategic considerations: e.g., fairness, economics.

 - Robustness of learning algorithms to adversarial agents.